brahmosjs/brahmos/README.md

 # Brahmos
 Supercharged JavaScript library to build user interfaces with modern React API and native templates.

+## Installation

+[Create a New Brahmos App](https://www.npmjs.com/package/create-brahmos-app) if you're looking for a powerful JavaScript toolchain.

 ## Features
 - Lightweight and Fast.
 - Exact same React's Declarative APIs with JSX.